How do I use Contactless?

 Which contactless cards can I use?

-Visa or Mastercard (including Maestro) Contactless payment cards can be used to pay for your tickets on Airlink, as well as payments by Apple Pay and Google Pay.
+Visa or Mastercard (including Maestro) Contactless payment cards can be used to pay for your tickets on Airlink and Skylink, as well as payments by Apple Pay and Google Pay.

 We’re unable to accept payments by American Express, including where an American Express payment card is used to fund Apple Pay or Google Pay.